AnnaReddybandi/covid-tracker-application-master/README.md

 Containerized the application using Docker for consistent environments

-Automated CI/CD pipeline using Jenkins for code checkout, build, Docker image creation, and deployment readiness
+Automated CI/CD pipeline using Jenkins for code checkout, build, and Docker image creation

-Provisioned cloud infrastructure using Terraform, including VPC, security groups, key pairs, Jenkins installation, and EKS cluster
+Provisioned cloud infrastructure using Terraform (VPC, security groups, key pairs, Jenkins, EKS cluster)

-Kubernetes deployment and service configuration to enable container deployment, scaling, and service exposure

 Note: AWS resources are not deployed due to account limitations, but the setup is production-ready and cloud-compatible.

-Overall, this project demonstrates real-world DevOps practices: CI/CD automation, containerization, infrastructure as code, and Kubernetes-ready deployment.
+Overall: This project demonstrates real-world DevOps practices, including CI/CD automation, containerization, and infrastructure as code.